DA0-DA0/pfpk/README.md

 };
 ```

-This route lets the user perform partial updates to their profile.
-If `name` or
+This route lets the user perform partial updates to their existing profile, or
+create a new profile if one does not exist for the current public key.
+If `name`
-`nft` is `null`, that field is cleared.
+or `nft` is `null`, that field is cleared.
 If either is `undefined` or omitted,
 nothing happens to that field.
 The name must be unique, at least 1 character
 long, at most 32 characters long, and only contain alphanumeric characters,
 periods, and underscores.
 The NFT must be owned by any of the profile's public
 keys.
 If the NFT has no image, it will fail.

-When creating a profile for the first time, a set of chain IDs can optionally be
+A set of chain IDs can optionally be provided.
+If provided, the public key will
-provided.
-If provided, the public key will be registered for all of these
+be registered for all of these chains.
+If no chain IDs are provided when
-chains.
-If no chain IDs are provided, the public key will only be registered for
+creating a profile for the first time, the public key will be registered for the
-the chain used to sign the request.
+chain used to sign the request.

 The nonce from the latest GET request must be provided to prevent replay
 attacks.
 It starts at 0, and the GET request will return an empty profile with a